Iusearchonmobile/Logitech-controller-drivers/README.md

 ## What is this useful for?

 This was made so you can make your old worthless logitech controller into a button bar!
-By opening the controller and replacing these coontroller buttons with regular buttons
+By opening the controller and replacing the controller buttons with regular buttons

 ## Troubleshooting